2014–15 Bangladesh Premier League (football)

 The 2014–15 Bangladesh Premier League is also known as Manyavar Bangladesh Premier League due to the sponsorship from Manyavar.
 It was the 8th season of the Bangladesh Premier League since its establishment in 2007.
 A total of 11 teams compete in the league.

 Sheikh Jamal Dhanmondi Club are the defending champions, having won their Bangladesh Premier League title the previous season.
 Farashganj SC and Rahmatganj MFS entered as the two promoted teams.

 Teams

 Stadiums and locations

-The league matches were held on a home and away basis of the following stadiums but the first round matches were held exclusively at the Bangabandhu National Stadium in Dhaka.
+The league matches were held on a home and away basis at the following stadiums but the first round matches were held exclusively at the Bangabandhu National Stadium in Dhaka.